 Avoid holiday hosting mishaps

-Tis the season for inviting guests into your home, and more people means more opportunity for accidents and injuries.
+Tis the season for inviting guests into your home, and even if you’re keeping gatherings small this year, more people in one space means more opportunities for accidents and injuries.
 Keep the holidays happy by staying alert and aware of safety even during the holiday hosting craze.

 Make sure your appliances are all in good condition as they’ll be working overtime just like you to prepare for holiday parties and dinners.
 Unattended cooking is the primary cause of kitchen fires, so focus the food you’re preparing and do the cleaning up after.
 Keep flammable items – including your sleeves – away from the stove while it’s lit.

 Watch out for tripping and slipping hazards around the house.
 Make sure to place mats at each door for guests to dry wet feet, and place anti-slip rug pads under all rugs.

 Prepare your food the right way – wash your hands, avoid leaving food out that should be refrigerated, and thaw meat in the refrigerator or cold water.
 Consider having a plan in place should anyone have a few too many drinks.